MGARD+: Optimizing Multilevel Methods for Error-bounded Scientific Data Reduction: Implementation and Optimizations

 \section{Implementation and Optimizations}

 Besides quality, performance is another important aspect for large-scale scientific data compression.
-We implement our multi-grid based data decomposition/recomposition framework with a series of optimizations to achieve high performance and high efficiency.
-As decomposition and recomposition are the key steps for both data refactoring and data reduction, optimizing their performance leads to improved performance for both the two aspects.
+In this section, we introduce a series of optimizations that we adopt to improve the performance and efficiency of multilevel data decomposition/recomposition algorithms.